-- a. legal areas typically prone to corruption, including procurement and political finance for all countries, and other sectors (depending on the country) such as law enforcement, health and education; - laws that include corruption prone mechanisms, such as the awarding of financial advantage or of licences and permits, or the collection of fees and taxes, irrespective of whether the legal area is typically prone to corruption; - c. areas with high levels of perceived or actual corruption according to national and/or international surveys; - d. areas that national anti-corruption action plans prioritise for reform.
+- a. legal areas typically prone to corruption, including procurement and political finance for all countries, and other sectors (depending on the country) such as law enforcement, health and education; - b. laws that include corruption prone mechanisms, such as the awarding of financial advantage or of licences and permits, or the collection of fees and taxes, irrespective of whether the legal area is typically prone to corruption; - c. areas with high levels of perceived or actual corruption according to national and/or international surveys; - d. areas that national anti-corruption action plans prioritise for reform; - e. substantial change of public administration and structures of state institutions; - f. substantial alterations in electoral mechanisms; - g. substantial political and economic impact on ethnic minorities; - h. substantial transformation of rules on formation, functioning and funding of political parties; - i. financial aid or other financial instruments of similar nature of substantial amount (more than 10.000.000 EUR) which is being provided to Montenegro by regional organizations, international organizations or foreign countries.